Economic diplomacy: United States

 The United States has a long history of economic diplomacy dating back to the dollar diplomacy of William Howard Taft.
 The United States was also central to perhaps the most important economic diplomacy event, the Bretton Woods Conference where the International Monetary Fund and International Bank of Reconstruction and Development were created.
 The United States was involved in one of the more notable acts of economic diplomacy in history with the Marshall Plan.

 Though it has always played an important role, Economic diplomacy took on increased importance during the first term of President Barack Obama under the leadership of Secretary of State Hillary Clinton.
 During a major policy speech as Secretary of State, Clinton stated that economic statecraft is at the heart of (the American) foreign policy agenda.
 Clinton saw economic development and democratic development as inextricably linked.
 In her speech she explained the importance of its success:

 Secretary Clinton saw pursuing mutually beneficial trade between the United States and other areas of the world as central to the American diplomatic agenda.
 She went on to detail the American strategy for several significant regions.

+In his best-selling semi-autobiographical book, Confessions of an Economic Hit Man, John Perkins, a US ex-economic diplomat, describes what he calls a system of corporatocracy and greed as the driving forces behind establishing the United States as a global empire, in which he took a role as an economic hit man to expand its influence.
+In this capacity, Perkins recounts his meetings with some prominent individuals, including Graham Greene and Omar Torrijos.
+Perkins describes the role of an economic hit man as follows: Economic hit men (EHMs) are highly paid professionals who cheat countries around the globe out of trillions of dollars.
+They funnel money from the World Bank, the U.S. Agency for International Development (USAID), and other foreign "aid" organizations into the coffers of huge corporations and the pockets of a few wealthy families who control the planet's natural resources.
+Their tools included fraudulent financial reports, rigged elections, payoffs, extortion, sex, and murder.
+They play a game as old as empire, but one that has taken on new and terrifying dimensions during this time of globalization...